hmrc/alcohol-duty-performance-tests/README.md

 sbt -DrunLocal=true gatling:test

 ### 3. To run full tests in staging
+Go to Jenkins Performance Tests Job on Staging
-Go to jenkins job at https://performance.tools.staging.tax.service.gov.uk/job/alcohol-duty-performance-tests/ Click on 'Build with parameters'
+Click on 'Build with parameters'
 Enter branch name (leave blank if the tests needs to run from the main branch) Set below parameters: